nicosanc/nicosanc.github.io/_posts/2024-07-06-Merkle-Trees-And-Dags.md

 	- each of which links to a child node in the graph
 	- The CIDs are actually embedded into these nodes' value

-If a change is made at any level, the change is propagated <font color="blue">to each one of the node's ancestors</font>.
+If a change is made at any level, the change is propagated to each one of the `node's ancestors`.
 For example if a leaf node containing an image is slightly photoshopped, its pixel content changes and thus its cryptographic hash changes with it.
-This produces a <font color="blue">new CID value</font> which is then updated in its parent node, and all its ancestors.
-This means that Merkle DAGs are <font color="blue">strictly bottom-up</font>.
+This produces a `new CID value` which is then updated in its parent node, and all its ancestors.
+This means that Merkle DAGs are `strictly bottom-up`.
 This means parent nodes cannot be created until the CIDs of their children can be determined
 - Note: The changes are only made to the nodes directly linked to the changed node
 	- This means nodes from other branches in the tree remain unaffected since they're not directly dependent on the changed node
 Since the crypto hash function used makes it impossible to make a "self-referential" path through the tree.
 - This an important security guarantee against infinite loops and potential DoS

 ### Merkle DAGs: Verifiability
-Because cryptographic strength hash algorithms are used to create CID, they offer a high degree of verifiability: <font color="blue">An individual who retrieves data using a content address can always compute the CID for themselves to ensure that they got the right file / data</font>
+Because cryptographic strength hash algorithms are used to create CID, they offer a high degree of verifiability: An individual who retrieves data using a content address can always compute the CID for themselves to ensure that they got the right file or data.

 This offers two major security benefits:
 1. Offers permanence: the data behind the content address will never change
 2. Protection against malicious manipulation: An adversary cannot trick you into downloading or opening malicious payload without you recognizing that it has a diff CID from your desired file